How to Track SEO Rankings with Google Analytics

 The Referrals report is another one that you can see in MonsterInsights in your WordPress dashboard.

-While Google doesn’t take the bounce rate shown in your Analytics into account as an SEO ranking factor, it does take into account how engaged your website visitors are.
+You’re likely familiar with bounce rate (the percentage of visitors who leave your site without taking an action), and while Google doesn’t take a high bounce rate into account as a negative SEO ranking factor, it does take into account how engaged your website visitors are overall.

-When a visitor doesn’t engage with your content and bounces quickly, it is typically because your page isn’t satisfying their query.
-If many users leave your web pages quickly upon landing, it may affect your page’s search rankings in the long run.
+When a visitor doesn’t engage with your content and bounces quickly, it’s typically because your page isn’t satisfying their query.
+If many users leave your web pages quickly upon landing, it can affect your page’s search rankings in the long run.

 Check out our guide on how to reduce bounce rate using quick and easy methods.